gjohl/xai/README.md

 # xai
+Explainable AI research repository.

+## Background
-Research work extending the explainable AI approach of the van der Schaar lab.
-See:
+This repository contains research work extending the explainable AI approach of the van der Schaar lab.
-Crabbé, J., Qian, Z., Imrie, F., & van der Schaar, M. (2021).
+See: `Crabbé, J., Qian, Z., Imrie, F., & van der Schaar, M. (2021).
 Explaining latent representations with a corpus of examples.
-In Advances in Neural Information Processing Systems
+In Advances in Neural Information Processing Systems`

-## Background

-## How to use
+Specifically, we seek to use the Simplex explainability approach to establish global confidence measures to assess the appropriateness of a given model to a particular dataset.

+Various experiments are run to explore the latent space and apply different distance measures based on Simplex approximations.
+These are applied in two settings: MNIST handwritten digits and histopathological lung and colon images to classify cancer.

 ## Dev environment setup